Sikbicz/Smart-Warehouse-Inteligentny-Magazyn-IoT/Testing/TESTING.md

 ## 1. Prerequisites

-Before you begin testing, ensure you have the following installed:
+Before you begin testing, ensure you have the following:

 *   **Backend Running:** Your Azure Functions backend application should be running locally (see instructions below).
 *   **Frontend Running:** Your React frontend application should be running locally (see instructions below).